Datacolor Spyder 5 Pro review

 - StudioMatch, which allows you to tweak the profiles to match multiple displays connected to the same computer

-Cross shop this version with the X-Rite i1Display Pro, which is currently $50 cheaper.
+Cross shop this version with the X-Rite i1Display Pro.

 So which version should I buy?